ebanx/woocommerce-gateway-ebanx/readme.txt

 **Plugin Description**

 The WooCommerce EBANX Payment Gateway plugin allows you to accept local & international payment methods directly on your ecommerce store.
-Using the EBANX plugin you can process relevant cash, online debit, and credit card payments in Brazil, Mexico, Argentina, Chile, Colombia & Peru, and access over 20M EBANX Wallet users. **No technical knowledge is needed for installation.
+Using the EBANX plugin you can process relevant cash, online debit, and credit card payments in Brazil, Mexico, Argentina, Chile, Colombia, Peru & Ecuador, and access over 20M EBANX Wallet users. **No technical knowledge is needed for installation.
 Installation is simple, the way it should be.**

 **EBANX Advantages**